 It’s a good impulse to want to reward people for powering through the most stressful points of the year.
 But you might want to refrain from immediately trying to promote someone.
 A candidate may already feel like they’re being pushed to their limit.
 At that point, the last thing they’ll want is to take on more responsibility.

-An employee turning down a promotion because of stress doesn’t necessarily mean that they’ll never want to advance.
+An employee turning down a job offer because of stress doesn’t necessarily mean that they’ll never want to advance.
 It just means you should see how they feel after a holiday, or during a quieter point in the year.
 You might also win them over by highlighting the support you can offer, and if it’s a manager role, their ability to delegate tasks.

-Anxious employees doubt their own abilities
+2. Anxious employees doubt their own abilities

 To say that anxiety isn’t fun is a massive understatement.
 And what’s more anxiety-inducing than a promotion you don’t feel ready for?
 Turning it down.
 ‘How do I say no to a promotion?’ is a question we hear a lot.
 In fact, our article on the topic is one of our most enduringly popular, so it’s clearly a common issue.